 While financial wellbeing is the goal, chronic financial stress is a reality for many many people around the world.
 Modern workplaces are stepping up and offering a range of programs that look to support financial wellbeing, and are seeing promising results.
 That said, there is much more that can (and should!) be done.

 Financial wellbeing is a hugely important subject.
 When individuals and families don’t feel secure in their ability to meet their financial requirements, they feel stress and anxiety.
 This stress and anxiety may become overwhelming enough that it is difficult for individuals to transition back to financial security.

 Our efforts to address a lack of financial wellbeing in the world need to involve many different stakeholders, in part because the causes of lack of financial security are so complex.
 We are sure that there are people claiming that this is a simple issue, but we think differently.

 In our opinion, financial wellbeing, or otherwise, is attributable in part to the actions of individuals, in part to the actions of organizations and in part to the actions of our states and societies.
 Given this myriad of accountability and influence, we can’t help but consider financial wellbeing the product of the systems we have created.

-That said, despite the complex and systemic nature of the root causes of financial insecurity, we believe that all parties have a role to play in addressing it:
+Despite the complex and systemic nature of the root causes of financial insecurity, everyone can help improve it.

-- Consumers with enough income for discretion can make ethical decisions about how they spend their disposable income so as to support responsible businesses, and
+Consumers with enough income for discretion can make ethical decisions about how they spend their disposable income.
+By doing this they will support responsible businesses, and

 As Brin said at the start of this article, this really is just an introduction to a complex topic.
 There is a lot more information about it in many places on the internet, and there are an increasing number of organizations who focus on helping to improve financial wellbeing, including LearnLux.